Undergraduate FAQ

 Are there any JUPAS interviews?

-All six programs (IRE, Science (Group A), Science (Group B), SSCI-A (AI), BIBU and MAEC) will invite JUPAS applicants to attend the admissions interview.
-Those who put them in their Band A choices will have bigger chance for being selected.
-Admissions interview will be held in May 2022
+For 2024 intake, only IRE, SSCI-A (AI), BIBU and MAEC programs may invite applicants to attend the admissions interview.
+Those who put them in their Band A choices will have a bigger chance for being selected.

 If I have not been invited for an interview by HKUST, does it mean I have little or no chance of being admitted?

 Interview is a must for IRE program.
-For Science (Group A), Science (Group B), SSCI-A (AI), BIBU and MAEC programs, please be assured that interview is not a must for admissions.
+For SSCI-A (AI), BIBU and MAEC programs, please be assured that interview is not a must for admissions.
 Good interview performance will generally result in an additional bonus score.

 Students may choose to re-take selected subjects only.
 We accept combined HKDSE certificates.
 We will consider the best results (in each subject) in eligibility screening and in calculating admissions scores.
 For HKDSE results obtained four years ago or earlier, it will be considered on a case-by-case basis.